SocraticallyStephanie/New-Website/content/post/2022-08-12-Market-Impact-Models/index.md

 ```
 ### How do institutional quant trading teams evaluate transaction cost?

 Quant teams typically utilize execution to complete orders fully while minimizing the cost of execution.
 To achieve this goal, main orders are often split into smaller orders and routed to different execution venues to capture all the available liquidity and minimize the bid-ask spread.
-The parent-level execution price can be expressed as the volume-weighted average price of all child orders.
+The parent-level execution price can be expressed as the volume-weighted average price (VWAP) of all child orders.

 We are going to use the following trading benchmarks: